Nonparametric Instrumental Variables Estimation Under Misspecification: An Empirical Application

-\citet{Blundell2007} aim to estimate `structural' Engel curves.
-A structural Engel curve measures the budget share that would be spent on a good if the household's total expenditure were set exogenously to some level.
-One can imagine an ideal randomized experiment in which the household's weekly expenditure on nondurable goods is decided at random (i.e., exogenously) by a researcher.
-The household then decides how to allocate this budget across different classes of goods.
-The relationship between total expenditure and the budget share allocated to a good in such an experiment is a structural Engel curve.
+\citet{Blundell2007} and \citet{Horowitz2011} aim to estimate `structural' Engel curves.
+Suppose a researcher were to exogenously allocate to a household a particular budget for non-durable goods.
+A structural Engel curve $h_0$ measures the share of that budget the household would choose to allocate to a class of goods as a function of the budget size.

-In observational settings, the share of household wealth allocated to expenditure on nondurables in a given period is decided by the household.
-Therefore, it is likely associated with the household's underlying preferences.
-In short, total household expenditure on nondurable goods is endogenous.
+In observational settings, the share of household wealth allocated to nondurables is decided by the household.
+Therefore, the budget for nondurables depends on household preferences.
+These preferences also determine the allocation of the budget to classes of non-durable goods.
+Thus expenditure on non-durable goods is endogenous.

-\citet{Blundell2007} and \citet{Horowitz2011} hope to recover structural shape-invariant Engel curves using household income as an instrument for total expenditure.
-Suppose one controls for fixed household characteristics like household size and socio-cultural make-up.
-Any remaining variation in income likely reflects outside economic shocks that are unrelated to variation in household tastes.

-However, the household characteristics controlled for by \citet{Blundell2007} and \citet{Horowitz2011} are limited to a small selection of coarsely measured demographic variables.\footnote{In both papers, to control for the demographic information only a sub-sample with homogeneous characteristics is analyzed. \citet{Blundell2007} incorporate additional dummy variable controls when performing estimation on the sub-sample.}There is certainly some remaining variation in household features like the ages, ethnicities and education levels of each household's constituents.
-If the remaining variation is small or is only weakly associated with income or tastes, then income is only mildly endogenous.
-Therefore, in this setting it is of interest to see what can be inferred under some small failure of instrumental validity.